caroso1222/carlos-roso-gatsby/content/blog/pimp-your-bash-profile-with-aliases-and-functions/index.md

 ```

 *Note: I'm using the official [HackerNews Firebase API](https://github.com/HackerNews/API).
 You'll need to [install jq](http://macappstore.org/jq/) to process the API JSON Response.*

+The code above pipes the result of curl into another curl.
+I talk about that in [this post](/how-to-run-multiple-curl-requests-sequentially).

 Now run `source ~/.bash_profile`.
 Open a terminal. **Lo and behold**.